etxsA/rasp-car/services/mysql/README.md

 > ![NOTE]
 > This docker container, should only be used for testing and developing, never in production environments.

-> ![TIP]
-> Before bulding, modify it as you wish ensure credentials ared specified in the other services of the project.

 __Building__ \
 To build the image ensure the configuration as you want it, specially the credentials, after that run:
 ```bash